Documentation Contributor Guide

 Group tabs

-Tab sets can be grouped so that switching to a tab with a certian name in one set causes all other tab sets on the page to switch to the same tab.
+Tab sets can be grouped so that switching to a tab with a certain name in one set causes all other tab sets on the page to switch to the same tab.
 This can be very useful when the same alternatives recur many times on the same page.
 The reader only needs to select the tab that is relevant to them once to have the entire page switch to the appropriate content.

 Do this by using the .. group-tab:: directive in place of the .. tab:: directive and by being sure to label all tabs consistently across tab sets.